 No livestock?
 No land to graze?
 No problem!

-There is a tool called the Cropland Grazing Exchange that allows farmers to find each other to get livestock out on their land and for livestock owners to find more land to graze.
-It’s a free service and easy to use.
+There is a tool called the Cropland Grazing Exchange and Midwest Grazing Exchange allows farmers to find each other to get livestock out on their land and for livestock owners to find more land to graze.
+They're a free service and easy to use!

 Nutrients are a limiting factor in traditional cropping systems, many producers rely on commercial fertilizers to provide the needed nutrients.
 Cover crop mixes can be tailored to supply nutrients, such as nitrogen, to your fields.
 If nutrient fixation (the production of nitrogen by a plant) is desired the following cover crop species should be utilized: Alfalfa, Clover, Cowpea, Pea (field/winter), Soybeans, Sweetclover, Hairy vetch.
 If nitrogen fixation is a primary goal for your operation, grazing is not recommended as it can reduce the vigor of the cover crop thus reducing the amount of nitrogen generated.